The Roland MT-32 is a sound module that was released in 1987. A MIDI driven device from a time before MIDI was completely standardized.

 .
 You will need to look around for downloads of the module's PCM and control ROMs yourself, though a Google search will usually suffice.

 Once you have installed Munt on your computer, you'll want to locate the PCM and Control ROMs to get the module up and running.
-Upon attempting to start up the module, you will be prompted with a ROM Selection window.
+Upon attempting to start up the module (mt32emu-qt.exe by default), you will be prompted with a ROM Selection window.
+Alternatively, you can see this window under Options > Configuration.
 Go to the directory where you stored your PCM and Control ROMs (it's advised that you keep both in the same folder) and the program will auto-select the necessary ROMs.
 If the ROMs do not show up, try hitting Refresh.

 Once you have the ROMs confirmed, you're more or less ready to compose!
 One thing that you should verify in the Synth Properties box (accessed by clicking the Properties button below the emulated LCD display) is the MIDI Delay Mode: to ensure that your MIDIs play without any odd truncations in the beginning of your MIDI, change this option to "Process all MIDI events immediately."